Learn how to pierce a balloon without popping it, thanks to polymers!

 - Nerves of steel

-- Place the sharpened tip of the skewer on the thick end of the balloon and push the skewer into the balloon.
+Place the sharpened tip of the skewer on the thick end of the balloon and push the skewer into the balloon.
 Be careful not to jab yourself or the balloon with the skewer.
 Just use gentle pressure (and maybe a little twisting motion) to puncture the balloon.

-- Gently remove the skewer from the balloon.
+Gently remove the skewer from the balloon.
 Of course, the air will leak out of the balloon, but the balloon won’t pop.

 Let’s do it again, but this time you’ll see the hidden “stress” in a balloon.

-- Judging from the size of the dots, where on the balloon are the latex molecules stretched out the most?
+Judging from the size of the dots, where on the balloon are the latex molecules stretched out the most?
 Where are they stretched out the least?

-- Use the observations that you made previously about the dots on the balloon to decide the best spot to puncture the balloon with the skewer.
+Use the observations that you made previously about the dots on the balloon to decide the best spot to puncture the balloon with the skewer.
 Of course, the object is not to pop the balloon!

-How Does It Work?
+How Does It Work

-If you could see the rubber that makes up a balloon on a microscopic level, you would see many long strands or chains of molecules.
-These long strands of molecules are called polymers, and the elasticity of these polymer chains causes rubber to stretch.
-Blowing up the balloon stretches these strands of polymer chains.
-Even before drawing the dots on the balloon, you probably noticed that the middle of the balloon stretches more than either end.
+After drawing on the balloon with the Sharpie marker, you probably noticed that the dots on either end of the balloon were relatively small in comparison to the enlarged dots in the middle section of the balloon.
+You’ve just uncovered the area of least stress—the ends of the balloon.
 You wisely chose to pierce the balloon at a point where the polymer molecules were stretched out the least.
 The long strands of molecules stretched around the skewer and kept the air inside the balloon from rushing out.
-It’s easy to accidentally tear the rubber if you use a dull skewer or forget to coat the end of the skewer with vegetable oil.
-When you remove the skewer, you feel the air leaking out through the holes where the polymer strands were pushed apart.
-Eventually the balloon deflates… but it never pops.
+When you removed the skewer, you felt the air leaking out through the holes where the polymer strands were pushed apart.
+Eventually the balloon deflated, but it never popped, right?